ZimCodes/Zeiver/README.md

 ***--input-record***

-Read URLs from a file containing file paths and create a stats file based on the results.
+Read URLs from a file containing links to a file and create a stats file based on the results.
 *Each line represents a URL to a file. **Activates Recorder**.
 Valid with `--verbose`, `--output`, `--output-record`